-The Service Delivery Agreement places some very onerous requirements on Council given resource and funding constraints, particularly insofar as requirements for demonstrable compliance is concerned.
-Whether some of the service obligations are fairly placed upon Council in terms of relevant qualifications and is also debatable.
+The SDA places some very onerous requirements on NIRC given resource and funding constraints, particularly insofar as requirements for demonstrable compliance are concerned.
+Whether some of the service obligations are fairly placed upon NIRC in terms of relevant qualifications is also debatable.
 The SDA requires demonstrable compliance for a wide range of functions and services - including many non-mainstream local government functions such as probate, deceased estates, removal of prisoners and drivers' licences.
 The SDA has been jointly endorsed to extend to 30 June 2021.
-The SDA for 2021-2022 and beyond needs a joint review between Council and DITRDC to ensure resource capacity, fairness of requirements and well as fulfilment of adequate services to the community.
+The SDA for 2021-2022 and beyond needs a joint review between NIRC and DITRDC to ensure resource capacity, fairness of requirements and well as fulfilment of adequate service provision to the community.

 A number of specific responsibilities under the SDA are reliant on the appointment of Statutory Officers.
-The arrangements for appointment by the Minister and the subsequent interface with management authority on the Island creates both uncertainty as to reporting lines and accountability for daily performance.
+The arrangements for appointment by the Minister and the subsequent interface with management authority on the Island creates both uncertainties as to reporting lines and accountability for daily performance.

-Some delegations for licensing and registrations are made directly by the Minister to some Council staff, which presents a difficult \$47F\$ who consequently has no direct formal authority over those staff in carrying out the relevant duties.
-This not only creates lack of clarity in lines of authority but reduces the capacity of the organisation to respond in managing change with flexibility.
+Some delegations for licensing and registrations are made directly by the Minister to some NIRC staff, which presents a difficult management role for the Manager Customer Care who consequently has no direct formal authority over those staff in carrying out the relevant duties.
+This not only creates lack of clarity in lines of authority but also reduces the capacity of the organisation to respond in managing change with flexibility.
 Improvements to processes and performance are not easily negotiated under such arrangements.
 Reviewing the manner of appointment of Statutory Officers and the delegation of local managerial authority to direct operational aspects of their work would seem to be appropriate to achieving a more effective delivery framework for the extensive range of services required under the SDA.

-The functions and services pertaining to registrations and licensing together with commentary on their current status are summarised in Appendix <.....>.
+The functions and services pertaining to registrations and licensing together with commentary on their current status are summarised in Appendix 5.